statamic/docs/content/collections/docs/antlers.md

 stage: Major Editing
 id: dcf80ee6-209e-45aa-af42-46bbe01996e2
 ---
+## Overview

+Antlers view files are often called templates.
+Any files in your `resources/views` directory that use the `.antlers.html` file extension will be parsed with the Antlers engine.

 ## Antlers Syntax

 Antlers adds capabilities on top of HTML through the use of curly brace expressions.
 Those curly braces – often called double mustaches or squiggly gigglies – look a whole lot like _antlers_ to us, hence the name.